Skip to main content

 The University of Reading takes its commitment to the career development of young researchers very seriously.
 All staff have an annual performance development review (PDR) at which they have the opportunity to discuss their achievements over the past year, their plans for the next year and their future career plans.
 A wide range of training courses are available from the University’s Centre for Staff Training and Development.

 The Department of Meteorology prides itself on its friendly atmosphere and supportive culture, with advice always available from many colleagues, from our existing Research fellows through to the Heads of Department.
 The department is the holder of an Athena Swan Silver award for the promotion of equal opportunities for women in science.
 We operate a proposal mentorship scheme for all grant applicants which is particularly useful for new investigators.
-To facilitate awareness of wider scientific activities, there are two Departmental seminars per week in term time, and around 15 regular informal research group meetings, open to all, that cover the full range of scientific interests in the Department.
+To facilitate awareness of wider scientific activities, there are two Departmental seminars per week in each semester, and around 15 regular informal research group meetings, open to all, that cover the full range of scientific interests in the Department.

 Fellowship schemes